IG-Reagan/SAS-2024-Customer-Segmentation-with-Clustering/README.md

 This project applies unsupervised machine learning to segment customers of a global e-commerce company into distinct groups based on behavioural and value metrics.
 By identifying customer clusters, the business can optimise marketing strategies, improve retention, and allocate resources more effectively.

 ## Problem Statement
-E-commerce businesses serve customers with diverse behaviours, preferences, and value contributions.
-Grouping customers into meaningful segments enables targeted marketing campaigns and loyalty programmes that drive revenue growth and reduce churn.
-The objective of this project was to use clustering methods to uncover distinct customer segments and derive actionable insights for the business.
+Retailers face the challenge of understanding diverse customer bases across multiple continents.
+Grouping customers into meaningful segments enables more effective resource allocation and tailored marketing strategies.
+The objective of this project was to explore, preprocess, and analyse a large transactional dataset to uncover meaningful customer clusters that could guide marketing and retention efforts.

 ## Data Source
 The dataset was provided by **SAS (2024)** and represents an anonymised, real-world e-commerce organisation.
 It includes transactions from **five continents (Oceania, North America, Europe, Africa, Asia)** and **47 countries**, covering **951,668 rows of orders** made between **1 January 2012 and 30 December 2016**.
 After aggregation, the dataset contained approximately **68,300 unique customers**.